Daimler aims to launch self-driving car by 2020

 Daimler for instance offers traffic jam assistance, which can maintain distance to other cars in stop-go situations, in its top-line S-Class Mercedes, and BMW will roll this out in its new i3 electric car before the end of the year.

-Rivals including Audi and Volvo Cars are moving in the same direction.
+Rivals including Audi (VOWG_p.DE) and Volvo Cars (0175.HK) are moving in the same direction.

 Daimler sees itself ahead in the race to develop robot cars because it says its technology can handle city driving as well as motorways.
 It uses readily available sensors rather than specially designed technologies for research vehicles.